 Masseter Botox targets the jaw muscles, often for teeth grinding, jaw tension, or facial slimming.
 While the area is less prone to migration than the forehead, it’s still best to avoid side sleeping for the first 4–6 hours after treatment—especially if you naturally apply pressure to your jaw while sleeping.

-After the first night, side sleeping is usually safe.
+After the first night, side-sleeping is usually safe.
 However, if you experience jaw soreness or swelling, sleeping on your back for an additional night may improve comfort and healing.
 Maintaining proper post-treatment care helps ensure the Botox works effectively within the masseter muscles.

+Can I sleep on my side after Botox?
 Additional Botox Aftercare Tips

 In addition to adopting the best sleeping practices outlined above, patients should ensure that the other aftercare instructions are followed to optimize results:

-- Do Not Massage the Face: After treatment, a person’s face should be touched as little as possible, alongside general massaging (for skincare), for 24 hours, to avoid Botox moving out of the target zones.
+- Do Not Massage the Face: After treatment, a person’s face should be touched as little as possible, alongside general massaging (for skincare), for 24 hours to avoid Botox moving out of the target zones.

 - Keep the Head up: Standing or sitting is encouraged for the first four to six hours after the treatment to help the Botox settle.